The Worry Games

 I got my life back.
 I know that I wasn’t crazy, or mentally ill.
 And that is what I want you all to know as well.
 You aren’t sick.
 There is a logical explanation for every single anxiety symptom you are having, and every one of those symptoms can be controlled – no matter how bizarre or strange you might think it is.

-Through this blog, I want to show all of you – all of you who I consider to be “my people” – the people who truly get me and who are like me and who understand what goes in my head the way nobody else possibly could – I want to help all of you get to the point that I am at today.
+Through this website, I want to show all of you – all of you who I consider to be “my people” – the people who truly get me and who are like me and who understand what goes in my head the way nobody else possibly could – I want to help all of you get to the point that I am at today.

 I want to help you sort out all this noise that is going on in your head and help you figure out why you have anxiety and what you can do to make it better.
 I want to show you how to feel like you are in control of your life again.
 And also, I want to give you a little glimpse into my life today and show you how a person can have an anxiety disorder, raise children, be happy, and feel in control and “normal”.